whyboris/utilitarianism.net/content/acting-on-utilitarianism.md

 ![World income distribution](/img/World-Income-Distribution.png "World income distribution")

 > _Earning above 29,000 $ per year puts you in the richest 5% of the world population._ Cf. Giving What We Can (2019).
-[How Rich Am I?](https://howrichami.givingwhatwecan.org/?income=29000&countryCode=USA&household%5Badults%5D=1&household%5Bchildren%5D=0).
+How Rich Am I?, <https://howrichami.givingwhatwecan.org/?income=29000&countryCode=USA&household%5Badults%5D=1&household%5Bchildren%5D=0>.

 Wealth and income exhibit what economists call _diminishing marginal utility_.[^3] The idea is simple: How much an individual’s well-being is increased by receiving a higher income depends on their current income.
 While richer people report being more satisfied with their lives overall, the richer you become, the less well-being you get from additional money.
 A poor farmer in Kenya will benefit much more from receiving an additional dollar than does a middle-class member of a rich country.